Meeting the needs of residents, employees, students, and stakeholders.

 This information is not reported or used in any manner that would reveal personally identifiable information and will not be released to any outside parties unless we are legally required to do so in connection with law enforcement investigations or other legal proceedings.

 The following Terms and Conditions govern the use of Engage PGH (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, the City of Pittsburgh.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, the City of Pittsburgh.

 What are the conditions with a user’s account?